DanielLapido/Breast_cancer/README.md

 Before doing anything, lets examine the data looking for missing values, outliers and unnecesary features.

 All variables are continous and there are no missing values.
-However, we notice that there is an iddentification number that is not useful for classification, so we remove it.
+We notice that there is an identification number that is not useful for classification, so we remove it.
+(However it must be saved in case we needed to contact the patient!)